ZieBar/M.A.-Thesis/Literature Review/Museum_Standards.md

     - more specific questions on calibration of the monitoring system, as well as its specifications are posed

 # General remarks
+In the more recent literature (since 2000) only EN 16242:2012 gives actual guidance on measuring equipment.
+In most standards, recommendations or articles on relative humidity the measuring equipment is virtually never talked about in detail.
+This leaves open a lot of questions and makes it difficult for practitioners to choose and deploy a system.
+Also there is no guidance on developing a documentation and workflow for the maintanence of equipment as well as analysis and storage of the data.
+DIN 15757 gives some guidance on analysis, but this is more project focused and not meant as a permanent task.
+Only Patfield talks about longterm storage of data.
+Also the EN 16242:2012 fails to give information wether the uncertainty inclueds hysterisis.